Wallace Rasmussen: Early life

-Rasmussen was born in Lincoln, Nebraska on July 11, 1914.
-The son of a Danish immigrant, he was born to Lars Berg Rasmussen and Millie Wallick and raised on a dairy farm.
+Rasmussen was born in Lincoln, Nebraska, on July 11, 1914.
+He was born to Lars Berg Rasmussen, a Danish immigrant, and Millie Wallick and raised on a dairy farm.

 Career

 By the time Rasmussen graduated from high school at the age of 16, the Great Depression had ravaged the Rasmussen farm, leaving the family destitute.
-Working menial jobs, from delivering handbills door to door and cutting jigsaw puzzles to hiring himself out as a ranch hand, Rasmussen vowed "that if he ever landed work with a big company, he'd never let go of it."
+Working menial jobs, from delivering handbills door to door and cutting jigsaw puzzles to hiring himself out as a ranch hand, Rasmussen vowed that "if he ever landed work with a big company, he'd never let go of it".

 In 1934, Rasmussen landed a job as an ice hauler for Beatrice Creamery Company, in Lincoln, Nebraska.
 He rose through the ranks, landing positions from chief engineer and plant manager to various district and regional supervisory posts.
-Rasmussen says he studied on his own, mastering each new job: "'I only had a high school education, so I had to educate myself,' he said.
-'Every time I got into something I might not know enough about, I'd go out and buy every book I could find on the subject.'"
+Rasmussen says he studied on his own, mastering each new job: "I only had a high school education, so I had to educate myself," he said.
+"Every time I got into something I might not know enough about, I'd go out and buy every book I could find on the subject".

 By the 1960s, he had landed at company headquarters in Chicago, Illinois, serving in several vice presidential positions.
 In 1976, Rasmussen became president and CEO.
 In 1977, he was named chairman and CEO of Beatrice Foods Co, which, by this time, had become America's largest food processing company and a multi-billion-dollar business.
-During Rasmussen's tenure at Beatrice, he added many high-profile acquisitions to its portfolio, most notably the publicly-traded Tropicana Products, Inc., which was acquired for $490 million in cash and preferred stock."
+During Rasmussen's tenure at Beatrice, he added many high-profile acquisitions to its portfolio, most notably the publicly-traded Tropicana Products, Inc., which was acquired for $490 million in cash and preferred stock".
 After 47 years with Beatrice, Rasmussen retired in 1980.

 Reputation

 Although a self-described "country boy," Rasmussen developed a reputation as a bold, tough, no-nonsense businessman, which spread in large part due to many media reports and his frequent stints as an interview subject of Pulitzer Prize-winning author and oral historian Studs Terkel, well known as a chronicler of the lives of ordinary Americans.

-On the day he took over in 1976, Rasmussen told his predecessor, "I'm the chief executive, and I'm going to run things."
-Soon after, his "pugnacious style" and "aggressive leadership ushered in a series of boardroom brawls" resulting in the "resignation of his designated successor," whom The Wall Street Journal described as "outflanked and outmuscled."
-When asked for a comment, Rasmussen told the Chicago Tribune "I'm dedicated to outshining the last management."
+On the day he took over in 1976, Rasmussen told his predecessor, "I'm the chief executive, and I'm going to run things".
+Soon after, his "pugnacious style" and "aggressive leadership ushered in a series of boardroom brawls" resulting in the "resignation of his designated successor," whom The Wall Street Journal described as "outflanked and outmuscled".
+When asked for a comment, Rasmussen told the Chicago Tribune "I'm dedicated to outshining the last management".

 Rasmussen's "pugnacious style" led him to make enemies and friends alike.
-Cal Turner, Jr., former CEO of Dollar General Corp., once said about Rasmussen: "If you're trying to go into battle and do the right thing, he's the guy you want by your side."
+Cal Turner, Jr., former CEO of Dollar General Corp., once said about Rasmussen: "If you're trying to go into battle and do the right thing, he's the guy you want by your side".